EricLambrecht/react-timing-hooks/docs/timeouts-api/useTimeout.md

 # useTimeout

-A react wrapper for [setTimeout](https://developer.mozilla.org/en-US/docs/Web/API/setTimeout) – no leaks on unmount!{: .fs-6 .fw-300 }
+A react wrapper for [setTimeout](https://developer.mozilla.org/en-US/docs/Web/API/setTimeout) – no leaks on unmount!
+{: .fs-6 .fw-300 }

 Use this hook if you want to create a function/handler that executes once after a specific amount of time.
 This can be used to debounce certain event handlers for example.